bismuthfoundation/TornadoWallet/translations.md

 # Wanted!

 * EN-UK and EN-US proofreaders
-* CN (Current translations are machine translations, need human proofreading.)
+* CN (Current translations are machine translations, need human proofreading.
-* IT

 More!